Disruptive innovation: Disruptive technology

 The World Bank's 2019 World Development Report on The Changing Nature of Work examines how technology shapes the relative demand for certain skills in labor markets and expands the reach of firms - robotics and digital technologies, for example, enable firms to automate, replacing labor with machines to become more efficient, and innovate, expanding the number of tasks and products.
 Joseph Bower explained the process of how disruptive technology, through its requisite support net, dramatically transforms a certain industry.

 For example, the automobile was high technology with respect to the horse carriage.
 It evolved into technology and finally into appropriate technology with a stable, unchanging TSN.
 The main high-technology advance in the offing is some form of electric car—whether the energy source is the sun, hydrogen, water, air pressure, or traditional charging outlet.
 Electric cars preceded the gasoline automobile by many decades and are now returning to replace the traditional gasoline automobile.
 The printing press was a development that changed the way that information was stored, transmitted, and replicated.
 This allowed empowered authors but it also promoted censorship and information overload in writing technology.

 Milan Zeleny described the above phenomenon.
 He also wrote that:

 Social media could be considered a disruptive innovation within sports.
-More specifically, the way that news in sports circulates nowadays versus the pre-internet era where sports news was mainly on T.V., radio, and newspapers.
+More specifically, the way that news in sports circulates nowadays versus the pre-internet era where sports news was mainly on TV, radio and newspapers.
 Social media has created a new market for sports that was not around before in the sense that players and fans have instant access to information related to sports.

+Disruptiveness of research articles can be estimated with CD index.